shamdasani/shamdasani.org-old/content/blog/2019-review/index.md

 #### Survived my first semester

-ENGR 151: Intermediate Computer Programming in C++, COGSCI 200: Intro to Cognitive Science, PHYSICS 140: Mechanics, & MATH 215: Multivariable Caluculus
+- ENGR 151: Intermediate Computer Programming in C++
+- COGSCI 200: Intro to Cognitive Science
+- PHYSICS 140: Mechanics
+- MATH 215: Multivariable Caluculus

-It was tough, but fun semester!
+It was tough, but a fun semester!

 ![friends2](friends2.png)